 We hear a lot about climate change and the effect it has on current weather trends.
 The US is experiencing more storms, and the severity of those storms has increased.
-The National Oceanic and Atmospheric Administration (NOAA) decided to declare this week in early May as Hurrican Preparedness Week.
-They want people in areas affected by Hurricanes to plan ahead and be ready for the pending hurricane season NOW.
+The National Oceanic and Atmospheric Administration (NOAA) decided to declare a week in early May 2022 as Hurricane Preparedness Week.

-Although hurricanes typically make their first appearance in early June, it is anticipated that 2022 will be the 8th year in a row for a “named” storm to hit the coast of the US before June 1st.
+Although hurricanes typically make their first appearance in early June, it was anticipated that in 2022 it would be the 8th year in a row for a “named” storm to hit the coast of the US before June 1st.

 Items I Recommend